Woahai321/soluify-telegram-copypaste-bot/ReadMe.md

 ## 🛠️ How it Works

 The script leverages the [Telethon](https://github.com/LonamiWebs/Telethon) library to interact with the Telegram API.
 After providing your Telegram API ID, API hash, and phone number for authentication, you can list all your chats and select those for message forwarding.
-You can obtain your API details [Here](https://my.telegram.org/apps).
+You can obtain your API details from you [telegram account](https://my.telegram.org/apps).
 The script then monitors the specified source chat and forwards messages containing any of the specified keywords to the destination chat.

 ---